Hong Kong teachers avoiding ‘sensitive topics’ in revamped liberal studies subject to keep out of trouble

 Teachers who found the subject hard to teach could also sign up for training sessions provided by the bureau, he added.

-In addition, there are also support services for school-based curriculum, including coaching for teachers to design “neutral” materials and arrange for officials to observe some of the classes.
+The services included coaching for teachers to design “neutral” materials and arrange for officials to observe some of the classes.

 Dr Wong Ching-yung, principal of Scientia Secondary School, agreed with teachers who said the textbook review process was too slow and that the available materials contained a lot of jargon and were “not friendly”.